Yash-Parsana/CrazyCoderWebApp/README.md

 5. **Chat With Friends**: Connect with fellow programmers, discuss coding problems, and share your progress.

-6. **Progress Tracking**: Keep track of your own progress and see how you are improving over time.
+6. **Progress Tracking**: Keep track of your progress and see how you are improving over time.

 7. **Profile Page**: Visit your profile page directly from the app to manage your personal information and preferences.